12 Website Governance Tips for Better Content Marketing

 Depending on the size of your team or type of content you create, what seems like a deceptively simple process of writing and publishing blog posts can actually take a lot more steps than most people think.
 By the time edits, revisions, and approvals are made, a single blog post can take ten or more steps to publish.
 And then you have to promote it!

-Create a content production workflow with very clear steps, then run a content production workshop with your entire team to make sure everyone understands and can replicate the process.
+Create a content workflow with very clear steps, then run a content production workshop with your entire team to make sure everyone understands and can replicate the process.
 Be sure that the right person from your team owns each step in the process.
 That is critical.
 If one person is responsible for image creation and another for editorial, they each should know what is coming down the pipeline and when they will be needed.
 We ran a workshop covering this in our work with Alliance for the Great Lakes to great results.

 9. Keep Tighter Reins on User-Generated Content